XiXiaPdx/XiXiaAndroidProject/README.md

 - [x] Test UnSplash API in browser.
 Return Json.
 - [ ] Create UnSplashService class and return LogCat response.
+- [ ] transform response into Picture object
 - [ ] Create Recycler View for UnSplash on main
 - [ ] Create Button on View Item To Search local
 - [ ] Button intent moves to RestaurantActivity